carrilhorafael57/carrilhorafael57/README.md

 ### Hi there 👋

-I'm a full-stack developer with 1 year of working experience and I've been working with Javascript/Typescript, Node.js, and React.
+I'm a full-stack developer.
+I've been working with Javascript/Typescript, Node.js, React, Laravel and Next.js.

 *   🌍  I'm based in Burnaby/Canada.
 *   🧠  I'm currently learning Python.